bhanubeings/SmartAssistant/README.md

 *We are adding more features!!!*

 ## Usage
-Follow the steps below in order to use it:
+Follow these steps below in order to use it:
 1. Navigate into this directory and install the dependencies with `pip install -r requirements.txt`
 2. Open `config.yml` and edit the settings inside it. (if you want to retrain a new hotword, make sure you change the `hotword_train_bypass` to `False`)
 3. Now you can run the program with `python main.py`
 4. Run the UI at `GUI/Build/Smart Assistant.exe`

-##Common Questions
+## Common Questions

 - **Microsoft Visual C++ is required**
 Install Visual Studio Installer via this [link](https://aka.ms/vs/16/release/vs_buildtools.exe) and install C++ build tools.